Active Learning Instructional Strategy: Discussion Board Prompts

 Overview and Introduction: The WHAT and WHO

-As detailed in the Active Learning: Overview and Introduction Quick Reference Guide, active learning is a term used to describe instructional methods that increase student involvement and engagement in the learning process.
+As detailed in the Active Learning Quick-Reference-Guide, active learning is a term used to describe instructional methods that increase student involvement and engagement in the learning process.
 Students can be active in a variety of ways; interacting with the instructor, with one another, and with the content.
 Discussion boards can encourage these interactions, providing opportunities for students to reflect and apply recently-learned concepts and to interact with their peers while discussing course content.

 Discussion boards can be included in nearly any course.
 Prompts can be used to increase content comprehension, retention, and metacognitive skills in any type of course and provide students with social connection outside of the classroom setting.